Maxephraim09/Hash-Heros/README.md

 **Q: How do I scale to millions of users?**
 A: See "Scalability Roadmap" section above.
 Start with Layer 2 + distributed backend.

+**Q: What if the React app crashes with a Network Error?**
+A: This means the mock API (port 4002) or BlockDAG simulator (port 4001) is not running.
+See Troubleshooting section above.

 ---